 HOME=/home/user

-The environment variables that support a list of different values, in the previous example MANPATH
+Environment variables that support a list of different values, in the above example MANPATH

 and PATH

-, these values must be separated by the character ':'
+, these values must be separated by the ‘:’

 export TMPDIR=/home/user/tmp

-To modify the value of an already defined environment variable, it is possible to use the current value of the variable to define the new value.
-For example, to add a new path to the PATH
+To change the value of an already defined environment variable, it is possible to use the current value of the variable to define the new value.
+For example, to add a new path to the variable PATH

 export PATH=/home/user/tmp:$PATH